PostHog/posthog.com/contents/handbook/people/team-structure/ingestion.md

 > Note that for the end-to-end ingestion time result we will be using a metric that adds up to 60s of delay

-### Objective 2: Apps in our official library are work reliably to meet customer needs
+### Objective 2: Apps in our official library work reliably to meet customer needs

 * **Key Results**:
     * Measure customer sentiment on apps and improve sentiment significantly by the end of the quarter